 Elixir is a functional, concurrent language built on the Erlang VM with syntax close to the Ruby programming language.
 Apart from Ruby, Elixir is a language that is inspired by the syntax and concepts of various other languages such as Clojure, Haskell, Python, and even Lisp.

 What makes Elixir smarter?

-Elixir’s flexible syntax and macro support for metaprogramming allows one to devise elegant and concise constructs that seems as if they’re integral part of the language.
+Elixir’s flexible syntax and macro support for metaprogramming allow one to devise elegant and concise constructs that seem as if they’re an integral part of the language.
 Metaprogramming helps one remove structural duplication, a situation where two pieces of code share the same abstract pattern, but differ in various details.
 Elixir works directly with the source code to do smart things.
 Tests rarely require more than the built-in assert, to display meaningful errors.

 The Elixir programming language is authored by stealing useful features from other languages, thus making it easier to write complex applications.
 It is easier to write more performant code in Elixir simply because of the power available to the user at compile time.